 Professional Engineer, State of Texas (License No. 88143).

 Specialty Editor, Journal of Construction Engineering and Management, ASCE.

 Editorial Board Member, Journal of Engineering Management, China.

 Editorial Board Member, Journal of Chongqing Jiaotong University, China.

-Dr. Bai has been the James A. McShane Chair and professor in the Construction Engineering program in the Department of Civil, Construction and Environmental Engineering at Marquette University since August 2016.
-Before that he was the chair and professor in the Department of Construction Management and Engineering at North Dakota State University (2012-2016).
-During his career, Dr. Bai worked for two construction companies on commercial and industrial projects both in the United States and China for more than six years.
-His research expertise is in the areas of infrastructure construction and maintenance, highway work zone safety, emerging technology applications, and international construction management.
-Dr. Bai has led and participated in a variety of research projects funded by the State Departments of Transportation, Federal Highway Administration, National Science Foundation, and the construction industry.
-His cumulated research funding level has exceeded the million dollar mark.
-Results of his research have been published in more than 100 manuscripts.
+Dr. Yong Bai, a professional engineer (P.E.), has been the McShane Endowed Chair and professor in charge of the Construction Engineering program in the Department of Civil, Construction and Environmental Engineering at Marquette University since August 2016.
+He has more than 20 years of experience in academia and over six years of experience in the construction industry.
+His research expertise is in the areas of infrastructure construction and maintenance, highway work zone safety, emerging technologies, and international construction management.
+Dr. Bai has led and participated in a wide variety of research projects funded by State Departments of Transportation, the Federal Highway Administration, the National Science Foundation, and the construction industry.
+His cumulated research funding level has exceeded the two-million-dollar mark.
+The results of his research have been published in more than 100 manuscripts.
 Dr. Bai received the NETI Fellowship awarded by ASEE in 2004, the ExCEED Fellowship awarded by ASCE in 2005, and the Dwight D. Eisenhower Faculty Fellowship awarded by the Federal Highway Administration in 2005.
 He has been an active member of ASCE since 1991 and was elected as the fellow of ASCE in 2010.
 Dr. Bai was inducted into the Chi Epsilon, the National Civil Engineering Honor Society in 1994, and the Sigma Lambda Chi, the International Construction Honor Society in 2013.